nitishmital/distributed_matrix_computation/distributed_storage/readme.md

 number of nodes: 19
 recovery threshold: 9
 number of helpers: 11
-number of nodes repaired: 4
-size of base field: 19
+number of nodes repaired in a single round: 4 size of base field: 19
 ('initial evaluation points are linearly independent - ', True) ('The chosen packets after the first repair round are linearly independent: ', True)